Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Issues with the Reward Learned by AIL

 \subsection{Dynamics Dependency}

-Dynamics dependency exists as a common problem of IRL, which has already been revealed in AIRL~\cite{fu2017airl}.
-This problem originates from the reward ambiguity problem.
-In the setting of IRL, we hope to recover a reward function that can reason a given expert dataset.
-However, this problem is ill-conditioned because there are a large number of reward functions that can induce an identical optimal policy as well as the same expert dataset.
-It has been proved that an optimal policy w.r.t. a reward $r(s_t,a_t,s_{t+1})$ is also optimal w.r.t. the shaped reward
+The reward learned in AIL is policy-dependent, which exists as a common issue of IRL and has already been previously identified in AIRL~\cite{fu2017airl}.
+This issue results from the inherent `reward ambiguity' in IRL: multiple reward functions can rationalize the same expert policy and demonstrations, making the problem intrinsically ill-conditioned.
+It has been proved that an optimal policy w.r.t. a reward $r(s_t,a_t,s_{t+1})$ remains optimal for any reward function reshaped as